AutodeskAILab/Fusion360GalleryDataset/tools/recompiler/README.md

 # Excecutor
-The excecutor takes as input a sequence of actions, and excecutes the modeling/sketching operations specified by it.
+The excecutor takes as input a sequence of actions, and excecutes them to reconstruct the model.

 ## Fusion excecutor
 The fusion excecutor converts the actions to the format [Fusion Gym](../fusion360gym) can run with, and calls Fusion Gym commands to rebuild the model in Fusion.